shichao-an/notes/docs/unp/ch2.md

 [![Figure 2.5.
 Packet exchange for TCP connection.](figure_2.5.png)](figure_2.5.png "Figure 2.5.
 Packet exchange for TCP connection.")

 The client in this example announces an MSS of 536 (**minimum reassembly buffer size**) and the server announces an MSS of 1,460 (typical for IPv4 on an Ethernet).
 It is okay for the MSS to be different in each direction.
+The acknowledgment of the client's request is sent with the server's reply.
+This is called **piggybacking** and will normally happen when the time it takes the server to process the request and generate the reply is less than around 200 ms.
+With TCP, there would be eight segments of overhead.
+If UDP was used, only two packets would be exchanged.

+* UDP removes all the reliability that TCP provides to the application.
+* UDP avoids the overhead of TCP connection establishment and connection termination.

+### TIME_WAIT State

+The end that performs the active close goes through the TIME_WAIT state.
+The duration that this endpoint remains in the TIME_WAIT state is twice the **maximum segment lifetime** (MSL), sometimes called 2MSL, which is between 1 and 4 minutes.
+The MSL is the maximum amount of time that any given IP datagram can live in a network.
+The IPv4 TTL field  IPv6 hop limit field have a maximum value 255.
+The assumption is made that a packet with the maximum hop limit of 255 cannot exist in a network for more than MSL seconds. [p43]

+TCP must handle **lost duplicates** (or **wandering duplicate**).

+There are two reasons for the TIME_WAIT state:

+* To implement TCP's full-duplex connection termination reliably.
+If TCP is performing all the work necessary to terminate both directions of data flow cleanly for a connection (its full-duplex close), then it must correctly handle the loss of any of these four segments.
+* To allow old duplicate segments to expire in the network.
+When we successfully establish a TCP connection, all old duplicates from previous **incarnations** of the connection have expired in the network.

+### Port Numbers

+All three transport layers (UDP, SCTP and TCP) use 16-bit integer port numbers to differentiate between processes.

+* The **well-known ports**: 0 through 1023.
+* The **registered ports**: 1024 through 49151
+* The **dynamic ports** or **private ports**, 49152 through 65535.
+Also called **ephemeral ports**.

+#### Socket Pair

+* **Socket pair**: the four-tuple that defines the two endpoints of a TCP connection: the local IP address, local port, foreign IP address, and foreign port.
+A socket pair uniquely identifies every TCP connection on a network.
+* **Socket**: two values (an IP address and a port number) that identify each endpoint.

+### TCP Port Numbers and Concurrent Servers

+[p52-55]

+### Buffer Sizes and Limitations